 Capsule thin-walled, inner surface of valves orange; seeds with a red aril.

-Distribution and occurrence: Escape from cultivation, naturalized in moist habitats; north from the Sydney area.
+Distribution and occurrence: Escape from cultivation, naturalized in moist, coastal habitats; north and south of Sydney area.
 Native of India.

 Other Australian states: *Qld *Vic.